Your request has been successfully sent!

 Flickers can also be caused by faulty connections in light fixtures themselves as well as between the fixture and the light source or even the wiring.

-If you're unable to determine the cause of the flicker or you've found the cause but are unable to solve it yourself, we recommend getting a professional to help.
+If you're unable to determine the cause of the flicker in your house or you've found the cause but are unable to solve it yourself, we recommend getting a professional to help.

 Try new LED lights to stop the flickering